discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 In the [initial files](/creating-your-bot/) page of the guide, we cover how to safely store your bot's token in a configuration file.

 ::: danger
-If you ever somehow compromise your current bot token (commit it to a public repository, post it in support, etc.) or otherwise see your bot in danger, return to this page and press "Reset Token" to reset your bot's token and to generate a new one.
-As you do so, all old tokens will become invalidated.
+If your bot token has been compromised by committing it to a public repository, posting it in discord.js support etc. or otherwise see your bot's token in danger, return to this page and press "Reset Token".
+This will invalidate all old tokens belonging to your bot.
 Keep in mind that you will need to update your bot's token where you used it before.
 :::